-How do Fundations® students develop sound mastery and learn the alphabetic principle?
+How do Fundations[®] students develop sound mastery and learn the alphabetic principle?

 Sound mastery is a key component of phonics.
-In Fundations, students are directly taught a consistently used keyword to help them remember a letter's sound.
+In Fundations, students are directly taught a consistently used keyword to help them remember the sound represented by a letter(s).
 Research has shown that the use of keywords works as a memory device to help students associate the sound relationship to the letter.
 The Drill Sounds/Warm-Up activity reinforces the alphabetic principle and allows students an opportunity to "warm up" for each lesson by practicing the letters, keywords, and sounds they have already learned.
 This 2-3 minute sound drill is the only drill aspect of Fundations, and is designed to create fast and efficient neurotransmission pathways to access sounds (sound mastery and automaticity).